Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: Introduction

 Recently, the Optimized Dissimilarity Space Embedding (ODSE) system has been proposed as a general labeled graph classifier, achieving state-of-the-art results in terms of classification accuracy on well-known benchmarking datasets \cite{odse}.
 The synthesis of the ODSE classification model is performed by a novel information-theoretic interpretation of the DM in terms of \textit{conveyed information}.
 In practice, the system estimates the informativeness of the input data dissimilarity representation by calculating the quadratic R\'{e}nyi entropy (QRE) \cite{principe2010}.
-Such an entropic characterization of the underlying distribution of the DVs proved to be effective, and it has been used in the compression--expansion scheme as well as an important factor of the ODSE objective function.
+Such an entropic characterization has been used in the compression--expansion scheme as well as an important factor of the ODSE objective function.
 However, deriving the ODSE classification model is computationally demanding.
-As a consequence, we have developed two improved versions of the ODSE graph classification system \cite{odse2_ijcnn_2013}, which are founded on a fast clustering-based compression (CBC) scheme.
-The setting of such a clustering algorithm is determined analytically and is supported by a formal proof.
-This fact caused a considerable computational speed-up of the model synthesis stage, maintaining state-of-the-art test set classification performance.
+As a consequence, we have developed two improved versions of the ODSE graph classification system \cite{odse2_ijcnn_2013}, which are based on a fast clustering-based compression (CBC) scheme.
+The parameters of such a clustering algorithm are analytically determined, causing a considerable computational speed-up of the model synthesis phase, yet maintaining state-of-the-art standards in terms of test set classification accuracy.

-In this paper, we elaborate further over the same CBC scheme estimating the differential $\alpha$-order R\'{e}nyi entropy of the DVs by means of a faster technique that relies on an \textit{entropic} Minimum Spanning Tree (MST) \cite{bonev__2008}.
+In this paper, we elaborate further over the same CBC scheme first introduced in \cite{odse2_ijcnn_2013} by estimating the differential $\alpha$-order R\'{e}nyi entropy of the DVs by means of a faster technique that relies on an entropic Minimum Spanning Tree (MST).
 Also in this case, we give a formal proof pertaining the setting of the clustering algorithm governing the compression.
-We experimentally demonstrate that the performance of ODSE operating with the MST-based estimator is comparable to the one using the kernel-based estimator.
-Additionally, we observe that, in general, with the former the overall computing time is lower.
+We experimentally demonstrate that the performance of ODSE operating with the MST-based estimator is comparable with the one using the kernel-based estimator.
+Additionally, we observe that with the former the overall computing time is in general lower.